Yooper Benefits from Diversion Program

 Yet even the steadiest of supplies can dry up on occasion.
 Or a person can develop a habit that even the steadiest of supplies can’t handle.
 When these things happen, subterfuge kicks in.
 You go in for unnecessary dental work.
 You invent backaches and earaches.
 And you turn to the black market.
 Whatever it takes to get the drug your body so desperately needs.

 We’re not entirely sure just how Beaudry spent the time between college and early middle age.
-We know he was picked up as part of a massive meth initiative spearheaded by the Upper Peninsula Substance Enforcement Team and the DEA.
+We know he was picked up as part of a massive meth initiative spearheaded by the Upper Peninsula Substance Enforcement Team (UPSET) and the DEA.
 Beyond that though, we don’t quite know.
 That doesn’t mean we can’t easily imagine his life however.
 Beaudry was an addict.
 As such he likely did all the things addicts have to do.
 Some of those things are drab.
 Some of those things are dangerous.
 And most are a little bit of both.
 Like hitting the local pharmacy to buy ephedrine for his meth-making pals in Marquette.
 But mostly it was probably little more than one long, drawn desperate yawn.

 Enter the Diversion Program

 Whatever Beaudry did, it couldn’t have been too egregious as far as the law was concerned, otherwise he wouldn’t have been blessed with a Drug Diversion Program.